 If you’d like to make this more hands-on, use stickers or small items to represent your game pieces (as opposed to just using X’s and O’s).

 A special note: do not give in to the temptation of letting your little one win.
 Preschoolers have amazingly elastic brains that allow them to catch on quickly.

 First she’ll become the reigning tic-tac-toe champion and then a capable coder.
 But don’t worry, your independent whiz will still want you around for hugs and stuff.

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Enroll your child for the Atlas Mission and let your child play with this award-winning educational program.
 Your child will become better at coding without even realizing it!

 “Mother May I “ is a game that exercises your child’s ability to count and problem-solve.

 The way “Mother May I” works is that you stand a far off distance from your child (but close enough for you to hear his request if he has to yell it), and then you turn around and face away from your child and wait for your little one to think of crafty ways to get to you.
 Each request has to be prefaced with the phrase “Mother May I?”

 For example, “Mother, May I take 4 giant leaps forward?”
 You or whoever is the “Mother” replies with, “Yes you may take 4 giant leaps forward.”

 The coding twist comes in when you add sequencing to the counting and problem-solving to make a new (and totally improved!) preschool coding game.